cyruslook/Data-Analytics/README.md

 # Data Analytics Works (By Cyrus Look)
-### Projct reports and scripts to demonstrate my analytics capabilities
+### Project reports and programming scripts to demonstrate my analytics capabilities

 1. Yelp Canada Web Scrapping using Python - Extracted data of local restaurants from Yelp Canada automatically and visualized comparisons of local restaurants using Python